 Explore advanced level topics in economics and research an area of your interest with the Economics specialisation in the Master of Business.

 Class sizes are small and each student has an individual academic supervisor.
-Many of our postgraduate students also work part-time as tutors or research assistants.
+Many of our postgraduate economics students also work part-time as tutors or research assistants.
 As part of your studies you learn how to use sophisticated statistical software to analyse business, financial or social data – skills highly valued by many employers.

 School of Economics